-- 1. complete 24 credits: 15.5 credits of general course requirements and eight and one-half credits of approved electives. - 2. complete a minimum of two credits at FCCJ, - 3. receive a passing score on the High School Competency Test (HSCT), - 4. acquire a minimum cumulated GPA of 1.5, - 5. be classified as admission status "A" and - 6. apply for graduation with high school adviser.
+1. complete 24 credits: 15.5 credits of general course requirements and eight and one-half credits of approved electives,

+- 2. complete a minimum of two full credits at FCCJ, - 3. receive a passing score on the High School Competency Test (HSCT), or equivalent state approved assessment

+4. acquire a minimum cumulated GPA of 2.0 (see state student performance standards),

+- 5. be classified as admission status "A" - 6. apply for graduation with adult studies adviser.

 \Graduation and course requirements may change.
-Please be sure to check with your high school adviser.
+Please be sure to check with your adult studies adviser and refer to the state student performance standards listed in this section.